How to List Volunteer Experience on a Resume

 BrightWave Solutions, Chicago, IL

-• Developed and executed marketing campaigns that increased brand awareness by 25% over a six-month period.
+• Develop and execute marketing campaigns that have increased brand awareness by 25% over six months.

-• Managed social media accounts, growing follower base by 15% and increasing engagement through targeted content.
+• Manage social media accounts, growing follower base by 15%, and increasing engagement through targeted content.

-• Collaborated with the sales team to design promotional materials, leading to a 10% boost in client acquisition.
+• Collaborate with the sales team to design promotional materials, leading to a 10% boost in client acquisition.

 Volunteer Event Coordinator